sylefeb/Silice/learn-silice/Documentation.md

 }
 ```

-> **Note:** the assignment is performed immediately after the clock rising edge, before anything else.
+> **Note:** the assignment is performed before anything else.
 If the value of the expression in the right hand side is later changing (during the clock cycle), this will not change the value of the left hand side.
 To achieve this use *bound expressions* (see next).

+> **Note:** If the right hand side of a `:=` contains an asynchronous input, the always assignement will not register it.
+The always assignment tracks the input value immediately as it changes.
+To register an input use `::=` instead.

 ### Bound expressions